SNEWS2/snewpy/models/Tamborra_2014/README.md

 Files taken from the [Garching Supernova archive](http://wwwmpa.mpa-garching.mpg.de/ccsnarchive/data/Tamborra2014/) for 20Msun and 27Msun, with permission to include them into snewpy.

 NOTE: same file format as for Bollig_2016 models.

+- For 20Msun, the directions were not stored
+- For 27Msun, the directions [1,2,3] correspond to the violet, black and blue directions in the paper, repectively.
+The violet direction (dir1) shows the enhanced SASI.